 F1 2024 Dutch Grand Prix weather forecast - latest today from Zandvoort

-F1 returns from summer break this weekend, with the Dutch Grand Prix marking the first of the season's final 10 rounds.
+F1 is back this weekend, with the Dutch Grand Prix marking the first of the season's final 10 rounds.

-Last year's race witnessed heavy rain downpours and a late red flag with just a handful of laps to go.
-Despite this, Max Verstappen maintained his lead after the restart, securing a home win and matching Sebastian Vettel's record of nine straight victories.
+Last year's race saw heavy rain and a late red flag with just a handful of laps to go.
+Despite this, Max Verstappen maintained his lead after the restart, claiming a home win and matching Sebastian Vettel's record of nine consecutive victories.

-As F1 returns to Zandvoort this weekend, the Dutchman will be hoping to reclaim his on-track dominance and secure his eighth win of the season after facing a brief dry spell and going four races in a row without a victory.

 F1 HEADLINES: Hamilton DENIED Ferrari pairing as team announce replacement